tsg-iitkgp/tsg/README.md

 To update blog, visit "http://www.gymkhana.iitkgp.ac.in/blog/wp-admin" and enter the credentials provided in the credentials sheet.

+## Adding A New HTML Page

+A new page can be added to the website by using `template.html` as the scaffold for the same.
+The section where the new page's body should go has been marked

+NOTE: This template file should be updated regularly if there are any changes in the site wide elements such as navbar and footer.

 ## How to generate 'css' files from edited 'sass'

 ### For the website